open-heterogeneous-computing-framework/community/README.md

 ## Contribution
 If you have any new idea about how we could better support accelerator ecosystem, please refer to [CONTRIBUTING](./CONTRIBUTING.md) for ways that you could participate in OHCF.

+## Events
+Please feel free to checkout [ohcf/conference](../conference/2019-event.md) for OHCF related events and CFP this year.

 ## Example Reference Framework
 ![Figure 1: Example Reference Framework Architecture](./example-arch.png "Figure 1: Example Reference Framework Architecture")